hmZa-Sfyn/Quacko/docs/README.md

 ## Summary

-Magpie is a toy language interpreter, written in Go.
+Quacko is a toy language interpreter, written in Go.
 It has C-style syntax, and is largely inspired by Ruby, Python, Perl and c#
 It support the normal control flow, functional programming and object oriented programming.
 It also has a REPL with realtime syntax highlighter.

-This is a sample program using magpie language:
+This is a sample program using Quacko language:

 ```swift